Latent Gaussian Count Time Series: Theory

 and reason as before.
 We do not recommend modifying $\{ Z_t \}$ for the covariates as this may bring process existence issues into play.

-Link functions, not to be confused with $L(\cdot)$ in (\ref{e:Y-X-cor})--(\ref{e:Y-X-cor-func}), can be used when parametric support set bounds are encountered.
-As an example, a Poisson regression with correlated errors can be formulated via

-Here, the exponential link guarantees that the Poisson parameter is positive and $\beta_0, \ldots, \beta_J$ are regression coefficients.
-The above construct requires the covariates to be non-random; should covariates be random, the marginal distribution may change.
+Generalized linear models link functions (not to be confused with $L(\cdot)$ in (\ref{e:Y-X-cor})--(\ref{e:Y-X-cor-func})) can be used when parametric support set bounds are encountered.
+For example, a Poisson regression with correlated errors can be formulated via a parameter vector $\boldsymbol{\beta}$ of regression coefficients with $\boldsymbol{\theta}(t)= \EE[ X_t ] = \mbox{exp}(\boldsymbol{\beta}^\prime \boldsymbol{M}_t)$.
+Here, the exponential link guarantees that the Poisson parameter is positive.
+The above construct requires the covariates to be non-random; should covariates be random, marginal distributions may change from $F_{\boldsymbol{\theta}(t)}$.